Add $8K–$15K Monthly Without New Clients: VIP Tier Protocol for $60K–$90K Operators

 Effective rate: $81K ÷ 128 hours = $633/hour

-Jordan’s pattern repeats across every revenue stage.
-Founders think VIP tiers require infrastructure they don’t have, so they delay.
-That delay costs $96K-$180K annually in premium revenue they’re already qualified to capture.
+Jordan’s pattern repeats across every revenue stage, where founders think VIP tiers require infrastructure they don’t have, so they delay and end up losing $96K-$180K annually in premium revenue they’re already qualified to capture.

 At $50K-$75K: Founders think “I need to systematize my core offer first before adding premium.”